CodeWiseOwl/DoS-urrl/README.md

 1. Replace the `target_ip` variable with the desired target IP address.

+2. or when you put a website url just remove http:// or https:// from original url just put something like example.com

-2. Adjust the number of processes in the script to your liking.
+3. Adjust the number of processes in the script to your liking.

-3. Execute the script and witness chaos unfold.
+4. Execute the script and witness chaos unfold.

 ## Disclaimer